chge/tasty/README.md

 Tasty server runs your tests using Tasty client to execute them inside your application.

-1. Add `tasty.js` script to your assembly or markup.
+1. Add `tasty.js` module to your assembly or markup.
 2. Assemble and serve your application from staging server.
 3. Provide CSP directives for Tasty and use test certificates, if needed.
 4. Write tests for your preferred test framework using Tasty async tools.